geoff-hom-gmail-com/Versed/Privacy Policy.md

 **Privacy Policy**

-This privacy policy applies to the Versed app (hereby referred to as "Application") for mobile devices that was created by (hereby referred to as "Service Provider") as an Open Source service.
+This privacy policy applies to the Versed app (hereby referred to as "Application") for mobile devices that was created by Geoff Hom (hereby referred to as "Service Provider") as an Open Source service.
 This service is intended for use "AS IS".

 **What information does the Application obtain and how is it used?**